Ecuador Business Opportunities

 Commodities - Agriculture • Telecommunications • Construction • Mining • Private Investment • Banking • Exports • Energy

 In 2017, Lenin Moreno was elected president of Ecuador by popular vote.
 New programs and anti-corruption policies are moving forward.

 Ecuador has substantial oil resources and rich agricultural areas.
 Oil has been the dominant sector in the country’s economy since 1970.
 Given the country’s primary exports (oil, bananas, and shrimp), fluctuations in world market prices can have a substantial domestic impact.

 Over the last century, economic development depended on the exports of first cocoa and then bananas.
 Now most recently, Ecuador has gained worldwide distribution for its cut flowers.

-The country's chronically large foreign debt continues to weigh on economic growth.
-Due to heavy borrowing in the boom years of the 1970s, the government found itself unable to meet foreign debt obligations by the late 1980s.
 Even though Ecuador had resumed its foreign debt payments by 1989 and was again exporting oil, its economic future has remained uncertain, but the outlook is improving.
-Lower oil prices in 2015 have forced the country to cut its budget twice, and more cuts are scheduled in 2017.
+Lower oil prices in 2015 - 2017 have forced the country to reduce its budget twice.

 American Chamber of Commerce Ecuador-Guayaquil